Pylons/pyramid/docs/quick_tutorial/views.rst

 Earlier we saw ``config.add_view`` as one way to configure a view.
 This section introduces ``@view_config``.
-Pyramid's configuration supports :term:`pyramid:imperative configuration`, such as the ``config.add_view`` in the previous example.
-You can also use :term:`pyramid:declarative configuration`, in which a Python :term:`python:decorator` is placed on the line above the view.
+Pyramid's configuration supports :term:`imperative configuration`, such as the ``config.add_view`` in the previous example.
+You can also use :term:`declarative configuration`, in which a Python :term:`python:decorator` is placed on the line above the view.
 Both approaches result in the same final configuration, thus usually, it is simply a matter of taste.